-- U.S. Bureau of Economic Analysis - Seasonally adjusted annual rates - The increase in business investment primarily reflected an increase in intellectual property products (led by software as well as research and development) that was partly offset by a decrease in structures (led by commercial and health care). - The decrease in federal government spending primarily reflected a decrease in defense spending on intermediate goods and services (led by services). - The decrease in state and local government spending reflected decreases in consumption expenditures (led by compensation of state and local government employees, notably education) and in gross investment (led by new educational structures).
+- U.S. Bureau of Economic Analysis - Seasonally adjusted annual rates - The increase in business investment primarily reflected an increase in intellectual property products (led by research and development as well as software) that was partly offset by a decrease in structures (led by commercial and health care). - The decrease in federal government spending primarily reflected a decrease in defense spending on intermediate goods and services (led by services). - The decrease in state and local government spending reflected a decrease in gross investment (led by new educational structures).

 BEA data-including GDP, personal income, the balance of payments, foreign direct investment, the input-output accounts, and regional economic data-are available at www.bea.gov.
 E-mail alerts are also available.
-The "second" estimate of GDP for the fourth quarter and year 2021 will be released on February 24, 2022.
+The "third" estimate of GDP, along with estimates for corporate profits and GDP by Industry, for the fourth quarter of 2021 will be released on March 30, 2022.